We've provided default text for your messages and instructions. If you want to change this text, or add more information, use the text editors.

 If there's any other information you'd like your participants to have, or any other impression you'd like to make, then use this space to do so.

 What your thank you message looks like to participants:

-How to set a thank you redirect URL
+How to set a redirect URL

-In a paid account, you can add a thank you redirect URL to your studies.
+In a paid account, you can add a redirect URL to your studies.
 When your participants click the answer to their last task, they'll be taken to your URL instead of the thank you message.

 You can also use a redirect URL to integrate with a participant panel.
 See this article for more information about doing this.

 Welcome messages and instructions are optional for your Treejack study.
 In the Messages tab, you can select the checkboxes ‘Skip Welcome message’ and/or ‘Skip Instructions message’.
 However, we suggest you keep these enabled so your participants can learn how to carry out their card sort.